 - Tutorial #16: SoapUI Interview Questions and Answers

 In this process here in this tutorial, we are going to discuss web services in detail.

 Nowadays web services play a major role in Internet applications.
 Let us now take some time for a brief introduction of the web services.
 For enhanced expertise in web services knowing HTML and XML mark up languages is important as the Web Services are created and implemented with via these languages.

 What are Web Services?

-Web services are web components that transfers data between client and server.
-Client sends a web request to the server and the server then responds to client.
+Web services are web components that transfer data between client and server.
+The client sends a web request to the server and the server then responds to the client.
 This response will differ based on the web service request type.